 Several factors can increase the likelihood of termites causing significant damage to a home.
 These include:

-• The type of termites present
+- The type of termites present

 Some types of termites, such as subterranean termites, are more likely to cause significant damage to a home than others.
-Subterranean termites are particularly destructive because they can build large colonies and are capable of consuming large amounts of wood.
+Subterranean termites are particularly destructive because they can build large colonies and are capable of consuming large amounts of wood. - The size of the infestation

 The larger the infestation, the more damage termites are likely to cause.
-If termites are left unchecked for a long period of time, they can build up a large population and consume large amounts of wood, leading to more extensive damage.
+If termites are left unchecked for a long period of time, they can build up a large population and consume large amounts of wood, leading to more extensive damage. - The condition of the home:

-Homes that are in poor condition or have significant structural damage are more vulnerable to termite infestations and may be more likely to suffer significant damage if termites are present.
+Homes that are in poor condition or have significant structural damage are more vulnerable to termite infestations and may be more likely to suffer significant damage if termites are present. - The presence of moisture

 Termites are attracted to moisture and are more likely to infest a home if there is excess moisture present.
 Homes with leaky pipes, faulty gutters, or other sources of moisture are more likely to attract termites and may be more susceptible to damage.